+Special meetings are "special" because the Mayor or Council can call them on a minimum of 24 hours' notice, or because they are held on a different day of the week, at a different time, or in a different location.
 The Mayor or Council may call a Special meeting on a minimum of 24 hours' notice.
 Special meetings need not be held at City Hall, as long as the alternate location is within the City.
 The Council makes every effort to provide notice well in advance of 24 hours, especially when the special meeting is for the purpose of conducting a Study Session.

-B. Posting of Agendas
+BA.
+Posting of Agendas

-Under the Brown Act, meeting agendas must be posted no later than 72-hours prior to regular meetings and 24-hours prior to special meetings.
-It is City policy to make every effort to post the agenda on Thursday, 11 days prior to Monday meetings, whether regular or special.
+Under the Brown Act, meeting agendas must be posted no later than the Friday72-hours prior to regular meetings and 24-hours prior to special meetings-immediately preceding the meeting.
+It is City policy to make every effort to post the agenda on Thursday, 11eleven days prior to Monday meetings, whether regular or special.
 Agendas are posted in King Plaza by the elevators and are uploaded to the City Council web page.

-C. Supporting Reports and Materials (exist.
+CB.
+Supporting Reports and Materials (exist.
 Procedures 2.3.2)

 It is City policy to make every effort to provide supporting reports and materials at the time the agenda is posted.
-Typically, this will occur 11 days before the meeting.
+Typically, this will occur eleven11 days before the meeting.
 Materials that are not available at the time of agenda posting will be distributed as soon as feasible before the meeting.
 Materials that are distributed to a majority of Council will be made available to the public at the same time, as required by law.
-Some materials, such as presentation materials or "supplemental memoranda (previously referred to as "at places" memoranda) may be distributed to Council members and the public at the meeting.
+Some materials, such as presentation materials or "supplemental memoranda (previously referred to as "at places" memoranda) may be distributed to Council mMembers and the public at the meeting.

-D. Late Submittal of Correspondence or Other Information Related to Planning Applications
+DC.
+Late Submittal of Correspondence or Other Information Related to Planning Applications

-In order to allow for adequate staff review and analysis, and to ensure public access to information, all plans, correspondence, and other documents supporting planning applications being heard by the City Council must be submitted to staff not later than noon five (5) working days prior to the release of the Council Agenda Packet.
+In order to allow for adequate staff review and analysis, and to ensure public access to information, all plans, correspondence, and other documents supporting planning applications being heard by the

+City Council must be submitted to staff not later than noon 5five working days prior to the release of the Council Agenda Packet.
 If any correspondence or other information is submitted after this deadline to Council members or staff, and staff determines additional review is needed, staff will reschedule the item for a future Council meeting.
 If a Council member receives planning application materials from a project applicant, or receives other significant material related to the application from any source, he or she shall notify the City Clerk and the City Manager as soon as possible so that all relevant material can be entered into the official record and made available to all parties and the public.
+There are no restrictions on the rights of applicants or others to comment or respond to information contained within the Staff Report.
 At the meeting the City Council may determine whether to continue or refer the item to the appropriate Board and/or Commission if significant changes to a project or significant new information become known.
+Nothing in this statement is intended to restrict the rights of applicants or other interested parties to respond to information contained in or attached to athe Staff Report.